Home Help for families Information & advice Social care Seeking legal advice

 Law centres offer legal advice, casework and representation to individuals and groups.
 They specialise in social welfare law, including welfare rights, disability rights, immigration and asylum, housing and homelessness, employment rights, community care, discrimination and debt.
 Law Centres are independent and operate on a not-for-profit basis.
 They are also accountable to their communities, with local people acting on their management committees.

-Visit Law Centre’s Federation for a list of law centre’s in England
+Visit Law Centre’s Federation for a list of law centres across the UK.

 If a local law centre cannot help or there is not a law centre in your area, our helpline can help suggest other options.